IBM/unitxt/docs/docs/saving_and_loading_from_catalog.rst

     add_to_catalog(my_task, catalog_name, catalog_path="path/to/catalog/directory")

-It's also possible to save artifacts to the library's default catalog:
+It's also possible to add artifacts to the library's default catalog:

 .. code-block:: python

-    save_to_catalog(my_task, catalog_name)
+    add_to_catalog(my_task, catalog_name)

 Using Catalog Assets
 --------------------